RiverMagnetic/first-full-stack-project-client/README.md

 I began with my API.
 After getting most of the API items on my schedule done, I added HTML some rough CSS, and Javascript (including JQuery and AJAX) in order to add authentication features, one at a time.

-When I ran into my one problem, I proactively posted an issue in the issue queue.
+When I ran into problems, I proactively posted issues in the issue queue.

+## Problems I Plan to Solve in Future Iterations

+1. Currently when the View List button is clicked, the response is tacked on to the list that is already displayed.
+I want to clear the contents before returning the list so that that doesn't happen.
+2. I also want to make my UI more intuitive, both in terms of where buttons are found, and messages are displayed.
+3. In general I want to work on my stying.
+The first part I plan to work on is how the items in the list.